I am considering applying to the PhD program in Social Welfare at Berkeley. Are you taking doctoral students?

 I am considering applying to the MSW program in Social Welfare at Berkeley.
 Are I a good match for graduate training?

 Please consult with the Berkeley Social Welfare Admissions Office for an overview of the admissions process.
 Information Sessions and Recruitment Events may provide the most useful information to help you determine whether you are a qualified candidate.
-Responses to the most frequently asked questions posed to folks in the Office of Admissions and Student Affairs can be found here and further questions are invited via email at firstname.lastname@example.org.
 If you are applying to the Masters in Social Welfare (MSW), or any concurrent Masters program, there is no need to align yourself with the specific research interests of the faculty.
-I advise students in the Children and Families Sevices concentration.
+I advise students in the Strengthening Organizations and Communities specialization.
+Further questions can be sent via email at email@example.com.

 I am a student enrolled or working at a non-US university looking to spend a semester at Berkeley.
 Do you sponsor visiting students or fellows?